The existence of perfect codes in Doob graphs: Concluding remarks

+In this section we briefly discuss some related questions, including those suggested by the reviewers.

-For every Doob graph $D(m,n)$ that satisfies the obvious ball-packing necessary condition on the existence of $1$-perfect codes, we can construct such a code by Theorem~\ref{th:main}.
+\begin{remark}[Unrestricted $1$-perfect codes vs additive $1$-perfect codes] For every Doob graph $D(m,n)$ that satisfies the obvious ball-packing necessary condition on the existence of $1$-perfect codes, we can construct such a code by Theorem~\ref{th:main}.
 In general, the code constructed is not linear or even additive (closed with respect to addition).
-Moreover, as was shown in \cite[Theorem~1]{Kro:perfect-doob}, existence of additive $1$-perfect codes implies additional conditions on the parameters $m$ and $n$.
-Namely, $2m+n=(2^{\Gamma+2\Delta}-1)/3$, $3n=2^{\Gamma+\Delta}-1-2n''$, $1\ne n''\le 2^\Delta -1$ for some nonnegative integer $\Gamma$, $\Delta$, $n''$.
+Moreover, as was shown in \cite[Theorem~1]{Kro:perfect-doob}, the existence of additive $1$-perfect codes implies additional conditions on the parameters $m$ and $n$.
+Namely, for some nonnegative integer $\Gamma$, $\Delta$, $n''$.
 Examples of Doob graphs for which additive $1$-perfect codes do not exist, while unrestricted $1$-perfect codes can be constructed by Theorem~\ref{th:main}, are $D(6,9)$, $D(9,3)$, $D(10,1)$.
 As can be seen from the proof of the theorem, we do not need additivity to have a good decoding algorithm.
-Indeed, decoding the constructed code in the Doob graph is not more complicate than decoding the original $4$-ary Hamming code of length $2m+n$; all additional operations (mainly, applying $\phi$ and $\phi^{-1}$) take $o(2m+n)$ time.
+Indeed, decoding the constructed code in the Doob graph is not more complicate than decoding the original $4$-ary Hamming code of length $2m+n$; all additional operations (mainly, applying $\phi$ and $\phi^{-1}$) take $o(2m+n)$ time. \end{remark}